-The patent-pending Rain Gauge optical design keeps the beams inside the sensor, away from the influences of falling leaves and spiderwebs.
+The patented Rain Gauge optical design keeps the beams inside the sensor, away from the influences of falling leaves and spiderwebs.

-Hydreon Optical Solid State Rain Sensors generate infrared light that is directed within the lens.
-When drops hit the outside surface, it allows some of the beams to escape.
-The RG-11 detects the change in beam intensity, and determines the size of the rain drop that caused the change.
-The sophisticated circuitry and Digital Signal Processing detect tiny rain drops, and reject the effects of ambient light disturbances.
+Hydreon Optical Solid State Rain Sensors generate infrared light that is directed within the lens to detectors.
+When water drops hit the outside surface of the lens, some of the infrared beams escape.
+The sensor detects the change in beam intensity, and determines the size of the rain drop that caused the change.
+The sophisticated circuitry and Digital Signal Processing detect tiny rain drops, while rejecting the effects of competing ambient light disturbances.

-The RG-11 detects the surface condition, caused by dirt, contaminants, aging, and other factors.
-It properly compensates the data, making the device virtually impervious to environmental factors.
+The sensor detects the lens surface condition, including that caused by dirt, contaminants, aging, and other factors.
+It properly compensates for these factors, making the device virtually impervious to environmental factors.
 Hardware and sophisticated software gathers information from individual raindrops and implements a proper control strategy for the selected mode.
 The system can detect individual drops of under half a millimeter in diameter.

-But don’t worry about the complexity of the Rain Gauge.
-Think of it as a functional block that encapsulates the rain sensing function for you– reliably, low maintenance, and at a low cost.
+But don’t worry about the complexity of the Optical Solid State Rain Sensors.
+Think of them as a functional block that detects and communicates the rain sensing function for you– reliably, low maintenance, and at a low cost.
 The perfect Rain Sensor for your application.

 Most of the complexity of the RG-11 is in the software and injection-molded optics.
 Sophisticated, but inexpensive to produce.